-What is the Meaning Then of Psalm 46:10?
+What is the Meaning Then of "Be Still and Know"?

 John Casteel, Senior Pastor of The Bridge in South Carolina and former pastor of mine, points out that “be still” is the same thing that Jesus says to the wind and the waves in Mark 4:39.
 The wind and the sea completely died down in silence, in awe and worship of the Creator.
 Casteel continues,

 “There is a silence and stillness that should overtake us in the presence of someone that is so overwhelmingly holy and glorious.
 The call to all is to be still before our holy, awesome, and glorious God.”